Our Sustainability objectives in North America

 • Source materials to reduce impact from construction activity and follow sustainable design principles.

-• Invest onsite and offsite renewables, selecting the greenest energy mix feasible across our assets, prioritizing generation and direct procurement where possible.
+• Invest in onsite and offsite renewables, selecting the lower emission energy mix where feasible across our assets, prioritizing generation and direct procurement where possible.

 Additional sustainability actions:

-• Actively managing utility consumption (Envizi) and conducting portfolio-wide (re-certifications) including EnergyStar, LEED O+M, Fitwell.
+• Actively managing utility and water consumption (Envizi) and conducting portfolio-wide re-certifications including EnergyStar, LEED O+M, Fitwell.

 • Executing green leases with new and rolling tenants to share utility data from tenant spaces.

-• Preparing asset-level retrofit plans based on ROI duration and establishing annual portfolio-wide Net Zero Retrofit Fund.
+• Preparing asset-level retrofit plans based on ROI duration and operational carbon emissions reduction impact.

-• Incorporating net zero requirements and resiliency-planning into acquisition and disposition decision-making.
+• Incorporating decarbonization target requirements and resiliency-planning into acquisition and disposition decision-making.

-• Following standards to define how development teams and consultants can address design and construction decisions with net zero considerations in mind.
+• Following standards to define how development teams and consultants can address design and construction decisions with reducing embodied carbon and ongoing operational carbon emissions in mind.

 Social